Grand Theft Auto Online: 2018

 Released on 20 March 2018, Southern San Andreas Super Sport Series added new races, vehicles, and game modes.
 The After Hours update, released on 24 July, introduced a new nightlife-related business, alongside the return of "Gay" Tony Prince (David Kenner) from Grand Theft Auto: The Ballad of Gay Tony, who helps players run their nightclubs.
-Each club also features an underground portion that can be used to smuggle goods produced by the players' other businesses, such as drugs and weapons.
-The update also added new missions, vehicles, clothing items, one weapon, and songs by real-life DJs Solomun, Tale of Us, Dixon and The Black Madonna, all of whom can be hired to work for the players' nightclubs after assisting them with several favours.
-One of the vehicles introduced in the update, the Oppressor Mk II (a hovering motorcycle that can be equipped with machine guns or homing missiles as well as flare countermeasures), has since gained notoriety within the game's community for facilitating griefing.
+Each club features an underground section that can be used to smuggle goods produced by the player's other businesses, such as drugs and weapons.
+The update also added new missions, vehicles, clothing items, one weapon (the Stone Hatchet), and songs by real-life DJs Solomun, Tale of Us, Dixon, and The Black Madonna, which play on a new radio station called LS-UR.
+All four DJs can also be hired to perform at the player's club, after assisting them with a favor.
+One of the vehicles introduced in the update, the Oppressor Mk II (a hovering motorcycle that can be equipped with machine guns, homing missiles, and flare countermeasures), has since gained notoriety within the game's community for facilitating griefing.

 The Arena War update, released on 11 December, introduced new demolition derby-themed Adversary Modes at the city's Maze Bank Arena, featuring armoured vehicles likened to those from Mad Max and Robot Wars.
-Once players buy a garage at the Arena, they can earn "Arena Points" from participating in these Adversary Modes, which can be used to unlock special cosmetics for their character and vehicles, also added with the update.
-The Festive Surprise update returned later that month with snowfall, holiday-themed items, three new vehicles, two Arena War Adversary Modes, and a new weapon, as well as discounts on various items and double earnings for several jobs.
+Once players buy a garage at the Arena, they can earn "Arena Points" from participating in these Adversary Modes, which are used to unlock special cosmetics for their character and vehicles, also added with the update.
+The Festive Surprise update returned later that month with snowfall, holiday-themed items, three new vehicles, two Arena War Adversary Modes, and a new weapon (the Up-n-Atomizer, a futuristic raygun).